Wake Forest University Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Wake Forest University, approximately 26% of students took out student loans averaging $10,352 a year.
-That adds up to $41,408 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At Wake Forest University, approximately 23% of students took out student loans averaging $10,879 a year.
+That adds up to $43,516 over four years for those students.

-How Much Money Do Wake Forest University Graduates Make?bachelor's degree recipients from Wake Forest University make around $63,800 per year during the early years of their employment.
-This is good news for future Wake Forest University graduates since it is 56% more than the average college graduate's salary of $40,800 per year.
+How Much Money Do Wake Forest University Graduates Make?students who graduate from Wake Forest University with a bachelor's degree go on to jobs where they make an average salary of $63,800 in their early years.
+This is good news for future Wake Forest University graduates since it is 60% more than the average college graduate's salary of $39,802 per year.

 Location of Wake Forest University